 - 2.1.
 The Contractor shall implement a Coordinated Entry System (CES) for all projects funded by the CoC Program, Emergency Solutions Grants (ESG) Program, and Housing Opportunities for Persons with AIDS (HOPWA) Program, in accordance with CoC interim rule, 24 CFR Part 578. - 2.2.
-The Contractor shall provide a Shelter Plus Care, Permanent Supportive Housing Program delivering scattered-site apartments in Western Rockingham County for twenty-five (25) chronically-homeless individuals living with severe / chronic mental illness, and which includes, but is not limited to: - 2.2.1.
+The Contractor shall provide a Permanent Supportive Housing Expansion Program delivering scattered-site, long-term, tenant-based, rental assistance and supportive services to at least twenty-eight (28) chronically homeless (CH) and disabled adults in Eastern Rockingham, Strafford, and Merrimack Counties, and which includes but is not limited to: - 2.2.1.
 Utilization of the "Housing First" model, ensuring barriers to entering housing are not imposed beyond those required by regulation or statute, and will only terminate project participation for the most severe reasons, once available options have been exhausted to help a participant maintain housing; and - 2.2.2.
 The development of a stabilization plan and crisis management plan with the participant, at intake and, at a minimum, annually.
 An ongoing Assessment of Housing and Supportive Services is required, with the ultimate goal being assistance to the participant in obtaining the skills necessary to live in the community independently. - 2.3.
 The Contractor shall establish and maintain standard operating procedures to ensure CoC program funds are used in accordance with 24 CFR 578 and must establish and maintain sufficient records to enable HUD and BHS to determine Contractor requirement compliance, including: - 2.3.1.
 Continuum of Care Records: The Contractor shall maintain the following documentation related to establishing and operating a CoC: - 2.3.1.1.
 Records of Homeless Status.
 The Contractor shall maintain acceptable evidence of homeless status in accordance with 24 CFR 576.500(b). - 2.3.1.2.
 Records of at Risk of Homelessness Status: The Contractor shall maintain records that establish "at risk of homelessness" status of each individual or family who receives CoC homelessness prevention assistance, as identified in 24 CFR 576.500(c). - 2.3.1.3.
 Records of Reasonable Belief of Imminent Threat of Harm.
 The Contractor shall maintain documentation of each program participant who moved to a different CoC due to imminent threat of further domestic violence, dating violence, sexual assault, or stalking, as defined in 24 CFR 578.51(c)(3).
 The Contractor shall retain documentation that includes, but is not limited to: - 2.3.1.3.1 The original incidence of domestic violence, dating violence, sexual assault, or stalking, only if the original violence is not already documented in the program participant's case file.
 This may be written observation of the housing or service provider; a letter or other documentation from a victim service provider, social worker, legal assistance provider, pastoral counselor, mental health provider, or other professional from whom the victim has sought assistance; medical or dental records; court records or law enforcement records; or written certification by the program participant to whom the violence occurred or by the head of household.